Skip to content

 ICESat-2

 NASA’s ICESat-2 mission, launched in Oct 2018, is a first-of-its-kind satellite laser altimeter that has provided unique insight into ice sheet elevation change.
 However, it is well-known that light scatters within ice and snow before returning to the satellite.
 This process, termed subsurface scattering (or volume scattering), has the potential to bias surface elevation measurements from ICESat-2 since light that scatters in the subsurface takes longer to return to sensor (so the surface appear lower than it actually is).
-In collaboration with scientists at Portland State and University of North Dakota, we are conducting an intensive study of subsurface scattering that includes fieldwork to the Greenland Ice Sheet in 2025 and 2026.
+In collaboration with scientists at Portland State and University of North Dakota, we are conducting an intensive study of subsurface scattering that includes fieldwork to the Greenland Ice Sheet in 2026.

 is2